Nonfiction Copy Editing Services: What Does a Copy Editor Do and How Much Does Copy Editing Cost?

 You have no idea if you’re getting someone experienced in the type of book you’re writing.

-Scribendi.com operates a similar way.
+Scribendi.com operates in a similar way.

 Ask if line editing is included or not.